AntonioLaurance/Titanic_Survival_Predictor/README.md

 **Problem type:** Classification

-**Target class** Survival
+**Target class:** Survival

+**Objetive:** \
-**Objetive:** Develop a Machine Learning model that can predict with 80% Accuracy the survival rate of a given Titanic passenger.
+Develop a Machine Learning model that can predict with 80% Accuracy the survival rate of a given Titanic passenger.

+**Hypothesis:** \
-**Hypothesis:** Being a female-child should be the main cause of survival.
+Being a female-child should be the main cause of survival.

 ## Selected models
 - Support Vector Machine (SVM) with RBF kernel